 The Company does not generate any cash flows from operations.
 To date, the Company has not earned any significant revenues other than interest and related investment income.
-Investment income in Q1 2020, was \$8,000 versus \$36,000 for the comparative period.
+Investment income for the three and six months ended June 30, 2020 was \$1,000 and \$9,000 respectively versus \$31,000 and \$67,000 for the respective comparative periods.
 The decrease is attributable to the overall decrease in amounts available for investment during the current period versus the comparative period.